 Skill Building outreach

 |Particulars||Number of candidates trained|

-Driver trainings in both LMVs and HMVs were conducted across the length and breadth of the country.
-Over 3500 candidates were trained, with 72 percent of them getting placed in the logistics industry which in turn is larger goal of filling the skill gap of the logistics industry.
+Driver trainings in both LMVs and HMVs are conducted in various part of the country.
+Over 24,000 candidates were trained along with job assistance in the logistics industry which in turn is larger goal of filling the skill gap of the logistics industry.

 By providing skilling as well as re-skilling and up-skilling opportunities in the driving industry, STFC is contributing towards upgrading the status and social attraction of what are considered low-quality and bottom of the pyramid (BOP) jobs.
 Furthermore by extending training in driving HMVs, it is an attempt in the direction of transforming the largely inefficient and hazardous nature of truck driving.